stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 __Custom accumulators:__

 To implement your own accumulator you simply have to write your implementation of the Accumulator interface.
-Please look at the [WordCountAccumulator example](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/record/wordcount/WordCountAccumulators.java) for an example.
 Feel free to create a pull request if you think your custom accumulator should be shipped with Stratosphere.

 You have the choice to implement either [Accumulator](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/Accumulator.java) or [SimpleAccumulator](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-core/src/main/java/eu/stratosphere/api/common/accumulators/SimpleAccumulator.java). ```Accumulator<V,R>``` is most flexible: It defines a type ```V``` for the value to add, and a result type ```R``` for the final result.
 E.g. for a histogram, ```V``` is a number and ```R``` is a histogram. ```SimpleAccumulator``` is for the cases where both types are the same, e.g. for counters.